NTTLimitedRD/CheckmarxReports/README.md

  1. The code uses the [Checkmarx SOAP API](https://checkmarx.atlassian.net/wiki/display/KC/SOAP+API) to access Checkmarx data.
 It includes a partial .Net wrapper that other projects may find useful.
  1. The code runs reports in parallel, up to 3 at a time.
 If the reports are large, this may stress the Checkmarx server.
 This setting is not exposed externally but is easy to do.
 Raise an issue/request if needed.
  1. The code requires C# 6.0 as it uses interpolated strings and the `nameof` keyword.
-It has only been run in Visual Studio 2015 running on Windows 10 and Windows 2012 R2.
+It has only been run in Visual Studio 2015 and Visual Studio 2017 running on Windows 10 and Windows 2012 R2 or later.
  1. There are limited automated tests.

 ## Contact

 Anthony Langsworth (anthony.langsworth@dimensiondata.com)
+Danny Wong (danny.wong@dimensiondata.com)
+Arkady Kovtun (arkady.kovtun@dimensiondata.com)